Long-time soliton dynamics via a coarse-grained space-time method: Dynamics of solitons in perturbed long Josephson junctions

 For a more quantitative insight into the stability of DEC-based integration, we now provide a comparative analysis to the Euler method.
 Although the Euler method is generally first-order accurate for linear wave equations and can be unstable at long times due to dispersion~\cite{shlager1993relative, petropoulos1994phase, hyatt2025multiple}, the soliton solutions to the {\it unperturbed} sine-Gordon equation are the steady-state solutions in which the nonlinear term perfectly balances out the dispersion.
 Therefore, the Euler method can be used here to compare with our method.
 In Figs.\,\ref{fig:verylongtime_laststep_DEC_euler_CN}a and \ref{fig:verylongtime_laststep_DEC_euler_CN}b we compare the final positions of the fluxon in the JJ at the last time step $T_m\!=\!50000$ computed using the two methods with various discretization steps $\Delta x$ and $\Delta t$.
 With sufficiently small steps ($\Delta x\!=\!0.025$), the Euler method and DEC converge to the the same location for the fluxon at $t=T_m$ that we use as the benchmark (the blue curves in Fig.\,\ref{fig:verylongtime_laststep_DEC_euler_CN}a and Fig.\,\ref{fig:verylongtime_laststep_DEC_euler_CN}b) for more more coarse discretizations.
 As we increase $\Delta x$ (and $\Delta t$ accordingly by setting $\Delta t\!=\!0.8\Delta x$), the final location of the fluxon gradually drifts away from the benchmark, but solutions produced by DEC are noticeably closer to the benchmark than those obtained from the Euler method with the same dicretization.
 Overall, as $\Delta x$ increases, Euler's method diverges from the accurate solution faster than DEC does.
-In Fig.\ref{fig:verylongtime_laststep_DEC_euler_CN} the discrepancies are most significant with $\Delta x\! =\!
+In Fig.\,\ref{fig:verylongtime_laststep_DEC_euler_CN} the discrepancies are most significant with $\Delta x\! =\!
 0.4$, when the soliton in both methods falls behind in the number of collisions with the boundary; the soliton in the Euler method only completes $n_c=268$ collisions, 10 less than 278.
 The soliton in DEC, on the other hand, has $n_c=276$, only two collisions shy of the correct number.
+In the inset in Fig.\,\ref{fig:verylongtime_laststep_DEC_euler_CN}b we show as a function of $1/\Delta x$ the difference $\Delta D$ in the distance traveled by the soliton with respect to the distance $D$ that the soliton traveled when a sufficiently small $\Delta x = 0.025$ was used; even for $\Delta x = 0.4$ -- a discretization step 16 times larger than the benchmark step size -- the relative error in the final position of the soliton is only $\Delta D/D \approx 3\times 10^{-3}$ after having traveled a distance that is 11583 times its size.

 We also recorded the run times of our spacetime DEC-QED method as well as the Euler method in these simulations and found that although the two methods scale at the same rate, DEC-QED is always faster because it deals directly with the first-order equation for the edge fields rather than a second order equation for $\varphi$ as in the Euler method.
 The quantitative comparison is presented in Appendix \ref{append:runtimes}.